GMLC-TDC/HELICS/docs/user-guide/program_termination.md

 /** load a custom signal handler to execute prior to the abort signal handler
-@details  This function is not 100% reliable it will most likely work but uses some functions and techniques that are not 100% guaranteed to work in a signal handler in worst case it could deadlock.
+@details  This function is not 100% reliable it will most likely work but uses some functions and techniques that are not 100% guaranteed to work in a signal handler and in worst case it could deadlock.
 That is somewhat unlikely given usage patterns but it is possible*/ void helicsLoadSignalHandlerCallback(helics_bool (*handler)(int));

 ```

 It is also possible to insert a custom callback into the signal handler chain.
 Again this is not 100% reliable.
 But is useful for some language API's that do other things to signals.
-This allows for inserting a custom operation that do some other cleanup.
+This allows for inserting a custom operation that does some other cleanup.
 The callback has a helics_boolean return value.
 If the value is set to `helics_true`(or any positive value) then the normal Signal handler is called which aborts ongoing federations and exits.
 If it is set to `helics_false` then the default callback is not executed.

 ### Signal handlers in C++

-facilities for signal handling in C++ were not put in place since it is easy enough for a user to place there own handlers which would like do a better job than any built in ones, so a default one was not put in place at present though may be at a later time.
+Facilities for signal handling in C++ were not put in place since it is easy enough for a user to place their own handlers which would likely do a better job than any built in ones, so a default one was not put in place at present though may be at a later time.

 ## Generating an error